-“It is a matter of complete disgrace that you were hounded by the Press and you were intolerant of them when there was a case against you…”
+“It is a matter of complete disgrace, you were hounded by Press and you were intolerant of them when there was a case against you…”

-An insightful post from Ms. James caused the Hon’ble Supreme Court of India to set up a Three-Member Judges’ Committee in November, 2013.
-The Committee found prima facie evidence of “unwelcome behavior” by the Retired Justice.
+An insightful post from Ms. James caused Hon’ble Supreme Court of India to set up a Three-Member Judges’ Committee in November, 2013.
+The Committee found prima facie evidence of “unwelcome behavior” by Retired Justice.
 Ms. James, however, was not out for blood.
-She demanded that her “autonomy be respected fully”.
+She demanded, her “autonomy be respected fully”.
 She chose not to file a “formal complaint”.
-The question thus remained, “what really happened on the night of 24.12.2012, approximately between 8:00 PM and 10:30 PM”?
+The question thus remained, “what really happened on night of 24.12.2012, approximately between 08:00 PM and 10:30 PM”?

-I recollect Justice Ganguly having said he quit in “disgust”.
+I recollect Justice Ganguly having said he quit in ‘disgust’.
 Why then did he not exercise his rights under the law?
 Ms. James was indeed vulnerable to an action.
-Some would say that the weight of silence is measured in gold.
-However, when a Chairman of a State Human Rights Commission quits days before his retirement, and in disgust apparently, is silence acceptable to the Court of the People of India?
+Some would say, weight of silence is measured in gold.
+However, when a Chairman of a State Human Rights Commission quits days before his retirement, and in ‘disgust’ apparently, is silence acceptable?
 To respect or not to respect.

 Judicial credibility is at a low.
 The question of respecting a Former SC Judge is no longer an important one.
 This is not desirable.
 Ms. James has done us no favor by withholding the truth.
-It is this nebulous secrecy that occasions a Padma Bhushan awardee to openly attack a Retired Justice, without shame.
+This nebulous secrecy occasions a Padma Bhushan awardee to openly attack a Retired Justice, without shame.
 And pressed he should be, for not having delivered us unto the truth.